 A curtate cycloid curve is generated as shown in the following diagram, drawn by David Cohen of Cohen Musical Instruments and which appeared in his American Lutherie article "Curtate Cycloid Arching"1:

 Violin makers and guitarmakers first became interested in these curves for purposes of arching profiles of carved plate instruments following publication of an article by Quentin Playfair2 in which he compared these curves to arching profiles of golden age violins.
+They don't really model the arching curves of violins well at all3 but they are nice looking curves and are readily rendered (curves that more realistically model those of Cremonese violin arching profiles can be found here).

 The parametric equations for calculating locations of points on a curtate cycloid curve are: